robertorcosta/azure-docs.pt-br/articles/site-recovery/hyper-v-azure-support-matrix.md

 **Ação** | **Detalhes**
 --- | ---
-Redimensionar o disco na VM replicada do Hyper-V | Não há suporte.
+Redimensionar o disco na VM replicada do Hyper-V | Sem suporte.
 Desabilite a replicação, faça a alteração e reabilite a replicação para a VM.
-Adicionar disco na VM replicada do Hyper-V | Não há suporte.
+Adicionar disco na VM replicada do Hyper-V | Sem suporte.
 Desabilite a replicação, faça a alteração e reabilite a replicação para a VM.

 ## <a name="hyper-v-network-configuration"></a>Configuração de rede Hyper-V